miseeger/NBean/README.md

 #### Unlinking Beans

-Just like linking a Bean or a list of Beans it is possible to unlink a Bean or a list of Beans from a related Bean.
-Unlinking Beans can be done from either part of the relation.
+Just like linking a Bean or a list of Beans it is possible to unlink a Bean or a list of Beans from an other linked Bean.
+Unlinking Beans can also be done from either part of the relation.
 It does not matter which side to unlink.
 Also Custom Beans can be unlinked.
-Unlinking Beans means to delete the LinkBean that holds the Link (m:n relation).
+Unlinking Beans means to **delete** the Link Bean that holds the Link (m:n relation).

 ```csharp
 var mainStore = _api.Load("Store", 1);